Shakti: The Power: Production

+Casting

 The film was produced by then-retired actress Sridevi (Sanjay Kapoor's sister-in-law) under the banner Sridevi Productions and was supposed to be her comeback film, but she had to find a replacement when she found out she was pregnant.
 She initially offered her role to Kajol, but she rejected it so Karisma Kapoor was signed instead.
 Fardeen Khan was the original choice for Sanjay Kapoor's role and the film was originally titled Vaapsi.

+Filming

+The film was shot in Rajasthan, with rural sequences filmed in and around Jaipur, Pushkar, and Jaisalmer.
+The climax airport scene was filmed at Jodhpur Airport.
+Early scenes depicting the couple’s life abroad were shot in Vancouver and Calgary, with Lake Louise in Banff National Park, Alberta, featured in one of the songs.

 Music

-Songs were mainly composed by Ismail Darbar and penned by Mehboob, but one song was composed by Anu Malik and written by Sameer - "Ishq Kameena".
+The songs were composed by Ismail Darbar and the lyrics were written by Mehboob.
+Anu Malik composed one song and Sameer Anjaan wrote the lyrics for song Ishq Kameena.

+Reception

+Derek Elley of Variety wrote that "Strikingly lensed in the wild semi-deserts of Rajasthan, and anchored by a finely shaded performance from Nana Patekar as the patriarchal father-in-law, film swings between believable realism and Bollywood formulae to rocky results".
+Majorie Baumgarten of Austin Chronicle wrote that "the film is a gripping drama that is full of memorable faces, emotions, and conflicts between the old ways and the new".

 Box office

 Shakti: The Power grossed ₹13.82 crore in India and $1.35 million (₹6.54 crore) in other countries, for a worldwide total of ₹20.36 crore, against its ₹10 crore budget.
 It had a worldwide opening weekend of ₹7.33 crore, and grossed ₹11.26 crore in its first week.
-It is the 13th-highest-grossing film of 2002 worldwide.
+It is the 13th-highest-grossing Bollywood film of 2002 worldwide.